dbinfome/learngit/readme.txt

-Git is a version countrol system.
+Git is a distributed countrol system.
 Git is free software.